 The Contracting Party is responsible for reporting on behalf of itself and of all its Affiliates, its Service Facilitators and, if applicable, its Subscribers.

-The Contracting Party shall report all Reportable Units with the ability to Use Real-Time Data during the Reporting Period.
+The Contracting Party shall report all Reportable Units with the ability to Use Information during the Reporting Period.

 The Contracting Party shall submit the Reports on a monthly basis to Euronext in a format specified by Euronext.